Caulkicephalus: Description

 The layer the fossils were found in, does not consist of marine sediments, but contains land plant debris; this is seen as an indication of a more terrestrial habitat.
 David Martill estimated Caulkicephalus had a wingspan of around 5 meters (16.5 ft).

 Classification

 Caulkicephalus was by the describers assigned to the Ornithocheiridae in view of the narrowing in the middle of the snout.
 The snout crest was seen as an indication it belonged to the more general Ornithocheiroidea sensu Unwin, whereas the parietal crest was suggested to have been a synapomorphy, a shared new feature, of the more narrow group of the Euornithocheira.
 Unique characters of the species itself, its autapomorphies, are the details of its dentition, the downward and backward running suture between the premaxilla and maxilla, and the fact the median ridge of the palate begins (or ends) at the ninth tooth pair.

 In 2019 however, several studies have reassigned Caulkicephalus to the family Anhangueridae, specifically to the subfamily Anhanguerinae, sister taxon to both Guidraco and Ludodactylus.
-The cladogram below is a topology recovered by Rodrigo Pêgas and colleagues in 2019, showing the position of Caulkicephalus within the Anhangueridae.
+The cladogram below is a topology recovered by Rubi Pêgas and colleagues in 2019, showing the position of Caulkicephalus within the Anhangueridae.